Generalized front propagation for spatial stochastic population models

 In the analysis of phase separation, with this notion of generalized MCF, one can discuss phase separation on the \emph{complement} of $\Ga_t$; however, if $\Ga_t$ develops interior, there is a fat set where the limiting behaviour of the model is unknown.
-Still, one obtains partial information in this circumstance.
-Furthermore, there are scenarios when, although singularities do form in the classical MCF, there is a unique way to extend the classical flow through the singularity, and hence the associated level-set flow does not develop interior.
-This has recently been shown for ``neck" singularities, which include the barbell surface \cite{CHH,CHHW}.
+We emphasize that formation of singularities does not imply the fattening of $\Ga_t$.
+For certain types of singularities, for example ``neck'' singularities, $\Ga_t$ will not develop interior \cite{CHH,CHHW}.
 In such cases, using generalized rather than classical MCF offers a great improvement in the analysis of phase separation.